 It might well be thought that the Applicants were extremely lucky in relation to this decision.

-The judgment was ex tempore and so was delivered orally shortly after the application - rather than the judge taking time to consider the pros and cons in additional detail and producing a written closely worded judgment.
+The judgement was ex tempore and so was delivered orally shortly after the application – rather than the judge taking time to consider the pros and cons in additional detail and producing a written closely worded judgement.

 It seems to be the sort of case where another judge hearing the same application might easily have reached a different decision in his or her discretion – though that is not to say that this decision was wrong.
 It is a case which plainly should not be viewed as a benchmark for the seeking permission to adduce expert evidence!